-Shadae McDanielCity Leader / ASP of New Jersey
+Shadae McDanielVice President / City Leader, ASP of New Jersey

 - Contact email@example.com

-Ms. Mc Daniel played a key role in growing the ASP across New Jersey through the expansion of the Development School for Youth to Jersey City, the launch of Operation Conversation: Cops & Kids (in partnership with the Newark Police Department) and other program initiatives.
-She continues to lead the Afterschool Development Working Group, which convenes community leaders, front-line practitioners, educators, innovators and others to help advance the impact and influence of afterschool development across the state.
+Shadae was the City Leader of ASP of NJ from 2019–2020.
+She first met the All Stars when she attended an Afterschool Development Conference in 2014.
+A year later, she was hired as a Senior Program Manager and promoted to Director of Youth Programs six months later.
+In each of these roles, Shadae has played a key role in growing ASP across the Garden State through the expansion of the DSY to Jersey City, the launch of Operation Conversation: Cops & Kids in partnership with Mayor Ras Baraka and the Newark Police Department, and other program initiatives.
+She also leads the Afterschool Development Working Group, which convenes community leaders, front-line practitioners, educators, innovators, and others to help advance the impact and influence of afterschool development across NJ.